rachelnertia/rachelnertia.github.io/_posts/2025/2025-04-29-april-hobby.md

 Onwards, to May!

+## Addendum (4/5/25): Salute

+Salute was an interesting experience but not a great one.
+If I hadn't happened to be in London on the day of it I wouldn't have gone, and I don't think I'll go again unless a similar coincidence occurs.
+There were so many cool games, artists, designers, publishers, crafters, etc. all on display, selling their wares, running demos; all bustling.
+On the one hand, this was great to see.
+The industry is thriving!
+On the other hand, the noisiness and crowdedness of it all was hard to bear, and to top it off the lighting was abysmal -- not what you want for a day of peering at tiny objects!
+Conventions like Salute will always be like this for me, I suppose: diversions best kept short and sweet, rather than full-day events.
+These frustrations didn't matter anyway, because really I was there to spend time with friends, which I did to my great enjoyment.

 [^1]: I regret that immediately after taking this photo some paint chipped off her knife 😩 Metal models, eh?